 Day 1 Kilimanjaro Airport – Arusha

-Upon your arrival at Kilimanjaro Airport, you will be greeted by our transfer driver and taken to the Meru View Lodge in Usa River on the outskirts of Arusha, where you will be dropped off at the Green Hills of Africa.
-The day can be spent relaxing at the hotel pool or trying out the local restaurants in Arusha (taxi ride necessary).
-You will have your briefing in preparation for your upcoming trek in the afternoon, followed by dinner and your overnight stay.
+Upon your arrival at Kilimanjaro Airport, you will be greeted by our transfer driver and taken to the Meru View Lodge in Usa River on the outskirts of Arusha.
+The day can be spent relaxing at the lodge pool or exploring the town of Arusha (taxi required).
+You will have your briefing in preparation for your upcoming trek in the early evening, followed by dinner and your overnight stay.

 Day 2 Arusha – Machame Gate (1,790 m) – Machame Camp (3,010 m)

 After breakfast you will be taken to the entrance gate of Kilimanjaro National Park.
 While your guide takes care of the registration forms, you can take the time to take in the surrounding area, read the information boards and watch the mountain crew prepare for the climb.
 Embarking on your trekking adventure, you will soon be immersed in the cool rainforest with lush green mosh and lichen carpeting the ground and tall trees and ferns sheltering you from the sun.
 In the branches you might spot the black and white colobus monkeys watching you curiously as you walk past.
 In about 5 to 6 hours, you will reach the Machame Camp, situated 3,010 m above the tree line, where you will enjoy your evening meal and overnight stay in tents.